superctr/ctrmml/mml_ref.md

 	cannot exceed note length, in that case it will be note length - 1.
 -	`l<duration>` - Set default duration, used if not specified by notes, rests, `R` or `~` commands.
+-	`C<ticks>` - Set the length of a measure (or a whole note) in ticks.
+The default is 96.
+Notice that other values are currently not compatible with the tempo BPM calculation.
 -	`R<duration>` - Reverse rest.
 This subtracts the value from the previous note or rest.
 	- This can be used to bring back tracks in sync after a delayed echo